Stephen Batchelor (author): Buddhism studies and career

-In April 1981 Batchelor travelled to Songgwangsa Monastery in South Korea to train in Zen Buddhism under the guidance of Kusan Sunim.
+In April 1981, Batchelor travelled to Songgwangsa Monastery in South Korea to undertake training in Zen Buddhism under the guidance of Kusan Sunim.
 At the monastery, he met Martine Fages, a Frenchwoman who had ordained as a nun in 1975.
 He remained in Korea until the autumn of 1984, when he left for a pilgrimage to Buddhist sites in Japan, China and Tibet.

-Following the death of Kusan Sunim, Batchelor and Martine Fages laicised in February 1985 and married in Hong Kong, then returned to England and joined the Sharpham North Community near Totnes, Devon.
+Following the death of Kusan Sunim, Batchelor and Martine Fages laicised in February 1985 and married in Hong Kong, then returned to England and joined the Sharpham North Community, near Totnes, Devon.
 Over the course of the next fifteen years Batchelor lived at Sharpham, he became coordinator of the Sharpham Trust (1992) and co-founder of the Sharpham College for Buddhist Studies and Contemporary Enquiry (1996).
-Throughout this period he worked as a Buddhist chaplain at Channings Wood Prison.
+Throughout this period, he worked as a Buddhist chaplain at Channings Wood Prison.
 From 1990 he has been a Guiding Teacher at Gaia House meditation centre in Devon and since 1992 a contributing editor of Tricycle: The Buddhist Review.
 In August 2000, he and Martine moved to Aquitaine, France, where they live in a village near Bordeaux.

-As a lay Buddhist author, teacher and self-designated scholar, he has increasingly turned his attention to the earliest teachings of Buddhism as recorded in the Pali canon.
-He also has increasingly turned his attention to Hellenistic philosophies, most particularly the skeptical philosophy of Pyrrhonism and Montaigne's approach to Pyrrhonism.

-Batchelor is a member of the core faculty of Bodhi College, which focuses on interpreting the early texts of Buddhism, such as the Pali Canon, in a manner that is applicable to the modern world.
-He is also a member of the Center for Pragmatic Buddhism's Advisory Board.
+Batchelor is a member of the core faculty of Bodhi College, which focuses on interpreting the early texts of Buddhism, such as the Pali Canon, in a manner applicable to the modern world.
+He is also a member of the Advisory Board of the Center for Pragmatic Buddhism.